ManuPrabakaran/pairs-trading/README.md

 The full research process is documented in [journal.md](journal.md).
 It covers the complete sequence of experiments, including failed approaches and the reasoning that led to the final strategy.

+**Important:** Currently, I am conducting research on training LLM-based agents to review the false positives, and using them in addition to Benjamini-Hotchberg and other tools.
+This was from the original bottom-up strategy from the first few notebooks.
+I've managed to reduce the original pre-Benjamini false positive rate by over 75% so far, but I'm still refining the agents.
+Will update this repo when it's complete.

 ---

 ## Strategy Overview